Skip to main content

 Curated by Paul Farber, co-founder of Monument Lab and the host of NPR and WHYY’s acclaimed podcast The Statue (TL:DR: He knows his stuff), the expansive exhibit covers 2,000 years of history and features over 150 artifacts and works of art by 50-plus artists, including Keith Haring, Carrie Mae Weems and Andy Warhol.

-The show arrives at the Philadelphia Art Museum just in time for the 50th anniversary of the movie that started it all.
+The show arrives at the Philadelphia Museum of Art just in time for the 50th anniversary of the movie that started it all.

 read more